MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 3. Install the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package in the **MyUWPApp** project.
 This package defines the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class, which you will use later in this walkthrough.

     1. Right-click the **MyUWPApp** project and choose **Manage NuGet Packages**.
-    2. Select the **Browse** tab, search for the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) package, and install v6.0.0 or a later version of this package.
+    2. Select the **Browse** tab, search for the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) package, and install the latest stable version of this package.

 4. Right-click the **MyUWPApp** node and select **Properties**.
 On the **Common Properties** -> **C++/WinRT** page, set the **Verbosity** property to **normal** and then click **Apply**.
 When you are done, the properties page should look like this.